Transformers: Cyberverse: Broadcast and release

 Similar to Transformers: Prime and Transformers: Robots in Disguise, Cartoon Network acquired the global broadcasting rights for the series, which includes linear and digital rights.

-The series premiered in the United States on Cartoon Network, with the first two episodes released earlier on the Cartoon Network App on August 27, 2018, and debuting on television on September 1, 2018; starting with the third episode, subsequent episodes are released in advance on Fridays on the Cartoon Network App before the television broadcast.
-In Canada, the series premiered on Teletoon on September 16, 2018 and YTV on September 28, 2018.
+The series premiered in the United States on Cartoon Network, with the first two episodes released earlier on the Cartoon Network App on 27 August 2018, and debuting on television on 1 September 2018; starting with the third episode, subsequent episodes are released in advance on Fridays on the Cartoon Network App before the television broadcast.
+In Canada, the series premiered on Teletoon on 16 September 2018 and YTV on 28 September 2018.

-Internationally, the series premiered on RTL 7 in the Netherlands on September 2, 2018, on Cartoon Network on September 29, 2018, in Australia, October 2, 2018 in Latin America, October 27, 2018 in India, Central and Eastern Europe, and the United Kingdom, on Gulli on October 7, 2018, in France. and on Spacetoon in 2020 in the Arab League.
+Internationally, the series premiered on RTL 7 in the Netherlands on 2 September 2018, on Cartoon Network on 29 September 2018, in Australia, 2 October 2018 in Latin America, 27 October 2018 in India, Central and Eastern Europe, and the United Kingdom, on Gulli on 7 October 2018, in France., on Spacetoon in 2020 in the Arab League, on Pop in Pakistan and on TV5 in the Philippines with a Filipino dub on 11 June 2023, coincided with the release of the 2023 Transformers film Transformers: Rise of the Beasts.